ASD-Blueprint/desktop.gov.au/program/engagement-framework.md

 * One page engagement framework overview ([PDF version](/assets/files/pdf/dta-pub-engagement-framework.pdf))
 * [Agency self-assessment](/program/engagement/agency-type.html) ([PDF version](/assets/files/pdf/dta-pub-technology-maturity-assessment-toolkit.pdf)) to help you understand your agency needs and type.
 Based on this assessment, you will be able to understand risks, benefits and needs which are most relevant to you when adopting the blueprint.
 * [Key messaging](/program/engagement/key-messaging.html) ([PDF version](/assets/files/pdf/dta-pub-key-messaging.pdf)) to help agencies communicate the value of the modern workplace to key user groups.
 It can be re-used for your own purposes before and while adopting a modern workplace based on the blueprint.
-* [Operational model]() estimates the key roles and skills required to adopt the blueprint
+* [Operations model](/program/engagement/operations-model.html) estimates the key roles and skills required to adopt the blueprint
 * [Case study from the Office of Commonwealth Ombudsman](/program/engagement/case-studies.html) ([PDF version](/assets/files/pdf/dta-pub-oco-case-study.pdf)) which has transitioned to the modern workplace based the blueprint

 ## Design principles